Battle of San Jacinto: Military

 April 21, 1906, Army of the Republic of Texas veteran reunion.
 L–R are William P. Zuber, John W. Darlington, Aca C. Hill, Stephen F. Sparks, L. T. Lawlor, and Alfonso Steele.
 All participated in the Battle of San Jacinto, as well as other skirmishes.

 When Mexican authorities received word of Santa Anna's defeat at San Jacinto, flags across the country were lowered to half staff and draped in mourning.
 Denouncing any agreements signed by a prisoner, Mexican authorities refused to recognize the Republic of Texas.
 Filisola was derided for leading the retreat and was replaced by Urrea.
 Within months, Urrea gathered 6,000 troops in Matamoros, poised to reconquer Texas.
 His army was redirected to address continued federalist rebellions in other regions.

 All the Mexican soldiers' bodies lay where they were killed for years or decades after the battle.
 Houston and Santa Anna both refused to order their soldiers to bury the dead so they lay on the property of Margaret "Peggy" McCormick who owned the land where the battle took place.
-Houston refused to bury the bodies because the Mexicans cremated all of the executed fallen Texan soldiers at Goliad and the Alamo and Santa Anna for some unknown reason refused to order his soldiers, now prisoners of war, to bury their fallen comrades.
-McCormick asked Houston in-person to bury the now rotting Mexican corpses, but Houston simply responded that she should be honored that her property is now the site of the battle that won Texan independence.
+Houston refused to bury the bodies because the Mexicans cremated all of the executed fallen Texian soldiers at Goliad and the Alamo and Santa Anna for some unknown reason refused to order his soldiers, now prisoners of war, to bury their fallen comrades.
+McCormick asked Houston in-person to bury the now rotting Mexican corpses, but Houston simply responded that she should be honored that her property is now the site of the battle that won Texian independence.
 Her family buried a few of the corpses but hundreds of them were never located by them.
 Many years later the corpses, now skulls and skeletons, were buried in a large trench on the battlefield site but nobody knows to the present day where the mass burial site is located.